Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Limitations and Future Directions}

-Common limitations among all multimodal generating and understanding approaches discussed include: (1) comparatively small size of datasets for fine-tuning models; (2) models often perform considerably below human performance on recently proposed benchmarks; (3) this concerns especially open-source non-proprietary models; (4) models and benchmarks are often limited to STEM domains and particularly Arxiv; (5) models lack reasoning abilities; (6) evaluation of models is difficult, especially for generation models, and current automatic metrics are often unsatisfactory.
-Specific problems occur in subfields: for example, for table generation, input text may be very long, which constitutes a problem for many current LLMs; for slide generation, there are no approaches that can generate slides from multiple documents (e.g., for tutorials) or that generate content beyond a paper (which may be necessary to include relevant background); for figure generation, models like AutomaTikZ are trained on captions, which are often not appropriate for generating the corresponding figure (e.g., a caption may simply be `Proof of Theorem X'), leading to mismatch between input descriptions and output figures.
+Limitations common to the approaches we have discussed include (1)~the comparatively small datasets for fine-tuning models; (2)~sub--human-level performance on recent benchmarks, particularly for non-proprietary models; (3)~over-representation of arXiv and STEM domains in training and evaluation; (4)~models' lack of reasoning abilities; and (5)~lack of reliable, task-specific evaluation methods, particularly for generative tasks.
+Some problems are task-specific: for example, for table generation, the input text may be very long, which constitutes a problem for many current LLMs; for slide generation, there are no approaches that can generate slides from multiple documents (e.g., for tutorials) or that generate content beyond that contained in a reference paper (which may be necessary for including relevant background material); for figure generation, models like AutomaTikZ are trained on captions, which are often not appropriate for generating the corresponding figure (e.g., a caption may simply be ``Proof of Theorem X'').
+Reproducibility is hampered by some studies' use of datasets that are not freely distributable---for example, one study~\cite{greisinger2026tikzilla} reports that only a third of all arXiv-harvested papers are permissively licensed.